openaps/AndroidAPSdocs/docs/EN/Usage/Android-auto.md

 ## Requirements

-AAPS uses a feature von Android Auto which allows messages from apps on the mobile to be routed to the display of Auto Audio in the car.
+AAPS uses a feature of Android Auto which allows messages from apps on the mobile to be routed to the display of Auto Audio in the car.

 That means that